syngenta-digital/service-java-data-pipelines-metorikku/README.md

 ## Changes from Original

+- Optimized to worh with Spark 3.5.
 - Added compatibility with Hive Catalog(Input), MongoDB (Input/Output), Delta (Input/Output) and Iceberg (Input/Output).
 - Metrics and Verification results are stored in memory for later used by other apps.
 - Files can be read from the same path as the job file using local notation (\"./SOME_PATH"\).
-- Optimized to worh with [AWS Glue](https://aws.amazon.com/glue/) 4.0.
 - JSON schema is simplified and use pure *json-schema* with no extra elements.
 Enforce JSON schema validation.
 - Add more DQ check operators.
 - [Jinja compatible](https://jinja.palletsprojects.com/) templating engine  instead of `org.apache.commons.text.StringSubstitutor`.